JosLaw/pt_schedule/README.md

 ---
 ## **Features**
 ### **Header**
 The header large and central above the terminal to display app name.
 Basic colour of black to provide contrast to background colour and make it stand out.
-Imported font called Aoboshi One used.
+Slightly translucent background around header for contrast from background image Imported font called Aoboshi One used.

 ### **Button**
 The button is central above the terminal in a bright colour, with black text.
 On hover the background and text change to more muted colours to signify user interaction.